Patios in Spain - An architectural approach for travelers

 Among his many projects, he designed the Rainbow Honor Walk, in San Francisco, California.
 It’s a set of plaques all over the city, honoring LGBTQ individuals who made a difference in the world and helped to advance the cause of rights.
 You can see the designs, and donate for its future expansions at www.rainbowhonorwalk.org

-Casuso is also an active traveller, having visited almost 70 countries around the world.
+Casuso is also an active traveler, having visited almost 70 countries around the world.
 And of course, all his family comes from Cantabria.
-A photographer as well, all images used in this post were taken by him.

 Ready to start your journey?